nblockbuster/DestinyUnpackerCPP/README.md

 (Package ID here refers to 02f6 or 0144 for example)

-Modified to export .WEM files by nblock, with major help from Philip
+Modified to export .WEM files by nblock, with major help from Philip & HighRTT

 Default output folder is in a folder called "`output pkgid`" in the same directory as the exe.